 8. Are there occasions when you deal with traffic or parking infringements?

 When infringements or parking tickets land on your desk, confidently determining who is responsible can be a challenge.
-Especially when the infringement lands on your desk weeks after the event.
+Especially when the infringement arrives on your desk weeks after the event.
 And if you can’t uncover who is responsible, the organisation ends up taking the blame.
 With Smartrak’s solution it’s easy to report on the day and time in question and know with complete confidence who was driving a particular vehicle at the time the infringement occurred.

 9. Are vehicles taken home for private use?